UBIEEE/Salty_Capybara_Proposal_Example/README.md

  - Wires will be attached to breadboard for testing but will be soldered for final mouse.

 ## Flowchart of System Design

-Please include a flowchart of your system design.
-This should include the hardware and software components of your system and how they interact with each other.
-This should be a high level overview of your system.
-We recommend using a flowchart design software such as [draw.io](https://app.diagrams.net/) or [Lucidchart](https://www.lucidchart.com/pages/).
-However, you can also use any other software or even draw it by hand and take a picture of it.
-Simple programs such as Google Drawings or Microsoft Paint or Microsoft Office will also work.
 ![image](https://github.com/UBIEEE/Salty_Capybara_Proposal_Example/assets/145487784/5baa5811-c822-4a0a-adbb-7a4d6d4d6400)